caraka/datasciencecoursera/CodeBook.md

 The gsub() and tolower() functions in R were used for this task.

+For example, the variable fBodyAcc-std()-X has been renamed fbodyaccstdx.

 ## Step 5

 A second, tidy data set that only includes the means for each subject/activity was generated in R using the aggregate.data.frame() function on the $subject and $activitydesc variables.